 How will coastal hazards affect you?

 We are a Coastal Advisory Panel of iwi partners and community representatives who have been asked to guide our community response to the impacts of sea level rise on our environment, our community and Council Infrastructure.
-We are nearly at the end of project and want to hear from you before we finalise our recommendations for Council’s considerations.
+We are nearly at the end of project and are finalising our recommendations for Council’s considerations.

 We have drawn on robust, transparent and accessible technical, social and economic evidence, indigenous knowledge, and wider community input to develop our draft recommendations.